Exciton and biexciton preparation via coherent swing-up excitation in a GaAs quantum dot embedded in micropillar cavity: Results

 Interestingly, when the excitation polarization is not aligned with either the H- or V-exciton dipole, we observe the emergence of an additional resonance fringe at a larger detuning of $\Delta_2 \approx -8$~meV (F$_3$).
-As shown in the middle panel of Fig.~\ref{fig:Fig4}a, for an excitation angle of 70$^\circ$, the exciton PL corresponding to this detuning is strongly polarized, however, along the vertical direction ($\theta = 0^\circ$), orthogonal to the polarization of the previously discussed resonance at $\Delta_2 \approx -6.5$~meV ($\theta = 90^\circ$).
+As shown in the middle panel of Fig.~\ref{fig:Fig4}a, for an excitation angle of 70$^\circ$, the exciton PL corresponding to this detuning is strongly polarized, however, along the orthogonal, vertical direction ($\theta = 0^\circ$), whereas for $\Delta_2 \approx -6.5$~meV it remains polarized along the horizontal axis($\theta = 90^\circ$).
 This contrast diminishes for a 45$^\circ$ excitation angle, where both resonances result in unpolarized emission.

-In the upper panel of Fig.~\ref{fig:Fig4}b, we observe that the V-polarized emission associated with the F$_3$ resonance fringe at $\Delta_2 \approx -8$~meV exhibits a similarly fast and monoexponential decay as that observed for direct SUPER excitation at $\Delta_2 = -6.9$~meV (Fig.~\ref{fig:Fig3}a).
+In the upper panel of Fig.~\ref{fig:Fig4}b, we observe that the V-polarized emission associated with the F$_3$ resonance fringe at $\Delta_2 \approx -8$~meV exhibits a similarly fast and monoexponential decay as that observed for direct SUPER excitation at $\Delta_2 = -6.9$~meV (Fig.~\ref{fig:Fig3}b).
 This behavior indicates that the neutral exciton emission does not result from a spontaneous biexciton cascade or relaxation from a higher-energy QD state.
 Furthermore, the lower panel of Fig.~\ref{fig:Fig4}b reveals pronounced quantum beat oscillations in the decay dynamics of the F$_3$ fringe when the excitation polarization is set to 45$^\circ$.
-This provides strong evidence that the resonance fringe corresponds to a coherent preparation of the neutral exciton - different from the biexciton-mediated excitation pathway, which, as shown in Fig.~\ref{fig:Fig3}b, does not produce any quantum beat oscillations.
+This provides strong evidence that the resonance fringe corresponds to a coherent preparation of the neutral exciton - different from the biexciton-mediated excitation pathway, which, as shown in Fig.~\ref{fig:Fig3}b, does not produce quantum beats.

-Further evidence supporting the distinct nature of this excitation, likely addressing the mostly orthogonal exciton dipole, is presented in Fig.~\ref{fig:Fig4}c.
+More evidence supporting the distinct nature of this excitation, likely addressing the mostly orthogonal exciton dipole, is presented in Fig.~\ref{fig:Fig4}c.
 The associated resonance fringe, highlighted by the white dashed line, can be consistently tracked across different combinations of $\Delta_{1,2}$ detunings.
-Notably, it exhibits a detuning dependence similar to that observed for the previously discussed SUPER-driven swing-up excitations of the X and XX states (cf. Fig.~\ref{fig:Fig3}d), further reinforcing its interpretation as a coherent and distinct excitation pathway.
+Notably, it exhibits a detuning dependence similar to that observed for the previously discussed SUPER-driven swing-up excitations of the X and XX states (cf. Fig.~\ref{fig:Fig3}d), further reinforcing its interpretation as a coherent and separate excitation pathway.